Brettanda/friday-docs/topgg.md

 hey, what is it like being a bot?
 ```

+### Personas

+Personas are only available to patrons.
+Friday currently has two personas to choose from: Pirate, where Friday will talk like a pirate, and default where Friday is focused on having a good time chatting to everyone.
+More personas are planned and in-progress.

 ## [Automod](https://docs.friday-bot.com/commands/automod/)

 To prevent spam and raiding if your server(s) Friday is equipt with powerful commands such as a phrase blacklist, invite spam, mention spam, etc...